mecid/mecid.github.io/_posts/2020-04-01-drag-and-drop-in-swiftui.md

 image: /public/draganddrop.png
 ---

 Another *iPadOS* feature released in *SwiftUI* with Xcode 11.4 was the drag and drop.
 Finally, we can use drag and drop API not only with *UIKit* but also with *SwiftUI*.
-This week we will learn all about drag and drop interaction in *SwiftUI*.
+This week we will learn all about drag and drop interactions in *SwiftUI*.

 #### Basics
-Drag and drop interaction allows users to send data between two apps or two scenes of the same app.
-For example, you can run Safari and Notes apps side-by-side and drag the links from Safari to Note app.
+Drag and drop interactions allow users to send data between two apps or two scenes of the same app.
+For example, you can run Safari and Notes apps side-by-side and drag the links from Safari to Notes app.
 As part of the post, we will build a bookmarking app that uses drag and drop to save or open links stored in the app.

 #### Drag
 *SwiftUI* provides *onDrag* modifier that allows us to register a closure that will create and return *NSItemProvider*. *NSItemProvider* is the class that describes the content and the type of draggable item.
 Let's take a look at how we can use *onDrag* modifier.